ConservationInternational/trends.earth/docs/source/about/development.rst

 main trends.earth directory.
 Within that folder there are a number of key files and folders to be aware of:

-   + build: contains the build documenation for trends.earth (in PDF and HTML format).
+   - build: contains the build documentation for trends.earth (in PDF and HTML format).
 Note it will only appear on your machine after running the ``docs-build`` invoke task.
-   + i18n: contains translations of the documenation into other languages.
+   - i18n: contains translations of the documentation into other languages.
 The files in here are normally processed automatically using invoke tasks, so you shouldn't ever have reason to modify anything in this folder.
-   + resources: contains any resourcess (primarily images or PDFs) that are referred to in the documentation.
+   - resources: contains any resourcess (primarily images or PDFs) that are referred to in the documentation.
+Currently there is only one folder ("EN", for English) as all of the images in the documentation are from the English version of the plugin - if appropriate additional folders can be added under "resources" with two-letter language codes to include images specific to a particular language.
-   + source: contains the reStructuredText source files that define the documentation (these are the actual English text of the documentation, and are the files you are most likely to need to modify).
+   - source: contains the reStructuredText source files that define the documentation (these are the actual English text of the documentation, and are the files you are most likely to need to modify).

 Installing dependencies
 -----------------------